Laboratory of Environmental and Urban Economics – LEURE

 Policy mix for full decarbonisation by 2050

 We interpret the Federal Government’s new climate policy goal of net zero greenhouse gas emissions in 2050 as implying essentially zero CO2 emissions from energy.
 The existing and planned sets of policies in the fields of energy, transportation, buildings, waste, etc. are not sufficient for full decarbonisation − hence the search for stronger and for novel instruments.
 These can be particularly effective and more acceptable if they are combined with a view to reinforcing their effects and conveying a coherent message to energy users.
 We will identify possible instruments and show how they can be combined to attain carbon-free energy in 2050.
-We will estimate the distributional effects and acceptability of these policy designs.
-(2020-2023)
+We estimate the distributional effects and acceptability of these policy designs.
+Project funded by the Federal office of energy.
+(2020-2024)